rust-lang/rustup/doc/src/overrides.md

 toolchains generally, and may only contain the names of the three release channels, 'stable', 'beta', 'nightly', Rust version numbers, like '1.0.0', and optionally an archive date, like 'nightly-2017-01-01'.
-They may not name custom toolchains, nor host-specific toolchains.
+They may not name custom toolchains, nor host-specific toolchains, except by giving the `path` to said toolchain directly.
+A relative `path` is resolved relative to the location of the `rust-toolchain.toml` file.

 ## Default toolchain